-Butler's CONFRACTI MUNDI RUDERA confused the artworld but quickly went out of print as dealers snapped up the under-priced copies.
+Butler's CONFRACTI MUNDI RUDERA confused the artworld but quickly went out of print as dealers snapped up the copies.
 Johnston experimented with text and format in two modest works of concrete poetry: CAFE CHARIVARI CHARLATAN CHROM and A PARTIAL PRIMER FOR PEDESTRIANS.
-They began a publishing program with three books by English poet Tom Raworth, LOGBOOK, illustrated by Frances Butler, THE MASK (Poltroon Modern Poets, volume 1) and NICHT WAHR, ROSIE? with cover calligraphy by Arne Wolf, which won the Award of Excellence in the AIGA "Just Type" Show.
-Other works soon followed by poets such as Darrell Gray, Tom Clark, Larry Fagin and Robert Gregory.
+They began a publishing program with three books by English poet Tom Raworth, LOGBOOK, illustrated by Frances Butler (featured in the Grolier Club's "Seventy for the Seventies" show), THE MASK (Poltroon Modern Poets, volume 1) and NICHT WAHR, ROSIE? with cover calligraphy by Arne Wolf, which won the Award of Excellence in the AIGA "Just Type" Show.
+Other works soon followed by poets such as Darrell Gray, Tom Clark, Larry Fagin, Robert Gregory and Philip Whalen.

 With an unerring eye for great writing, in 1999 Poltroon published the debut of Private Eye August Riordan in Mark Coggins' novel THE IMMORTAL GAME.
 This book went through three printings and won several awards in the world of detective fiction.
 In 2002 the sequel, VULTURE CAPITAL, appeared.
-Coggins' fans will be pleased to learn he is at work on a third volume.
+The Riordan series is now up to five volumes.

 In the field of graphic design, Poltroon published a monograph on the posters of Marc Treib, FABLES OF CONTENT, and BLUES & JAZZ LANDSCAPE IMPROVISATIONS, the first book by award-winning architect & urban planner Walter Hood.
 Butler's monograph, LIGHT & HEAVY LIGHT: Contemporary Shadow Use in the Visual Arts, accompanied an exhibit in five venues in 1985.